ArthurFerreira2/reinette-II-plus/README.md

 * F7       : reset the zoom to 2:1
 * shift F7 : increase zoom up to 8:1 max
 * ctrl  F7 : decrease zoom down to 1:1 pixels
-* F8       : monochrome / color display (only in HGR mode)
-* F9       : pause / un-pause the emulator
+* F10       : pause / un-pause the emulator
-* F10      : break
 * F11      : reset
 * F12      : about, help